 5 – Bin and label everything.
 Everything.
 Diane from ‘In My Own Style’ had the right idea when decluttering her basement.
 She also has free printable storage labels for you!

 6 – The kitchen is the first place that needs to be well organized.
 Check out our posts on OhMeOhMy on organizing your pantry and organizing your fridge.
 Do you really need to keep that gourmet mustard from 1995, just because it was a Christmas gift?
 Do you need 16 pot holders?
 Photo below by BHG.

 7 – Download owners manuals and instructions online and store them in a folder on your computer, not piled in the kitchen drawer you need for potato mashers.

 8 – Got kids?
-Then you need clutter baskets, a great idea from ‘Sew Many Ways‘.
-Keep labeled clutter baskets for each family member, and into them goes the stray toys, school books, missing tennis shoes and sweaters dropped just inside the front door.
+Then you need declutter baskets, a great idea from ‘Sew Many Ways‘.
+Keep labeled declutter baskets for each family member, and into them goes the stray toys, school books, missing tennis shoes and sweaters dropped just inside the front door.
 Once a day, they get emptied, but in the meantime, “things” are not cluttering up your tabletops, or spread across the floor!

 9 – Make it a family rule, if you buy one thing, one thing gets donated, recycled, or thrown away.
 (You too, Mom & Dad!)